brendt/stitcher.io/src/content/blog/2019-07-05-preloading-in-php-74.md

 }
 ```

-By adding this class in the same preload script, we're now able to load the whole Laravel framework like some:
+By adding this class in the same preload script, we're now able to load the whole Laravel framework like so:

 ```php
 // …